 After Maisie pondered these things, she showed up at her neighbor’s door to ask her more questions.
 Her neighbor shared about the deep sacrifice Christ made for all humanity, one that gives new life and hope for the hopeless.
 After learning more, Maisie knew Jesus truly did love her, and she decided she would put her trust in His loving arms.

 That Sunday, Maisie went to church with her neighbor.
 She was so happy to be part of a worship service with many other believers.
-She met Pastor Mrithun, a GFA-supported pastor, and he prayed for her after he heard her life story and struggles.
+She met Pastor Mrithun, a Gospel for Asia (GFA)-supported pastor, and he prayed for her after he heard her life story and struggles.
 Maisie was joyful and excited about her new life in Christ, but soon her decision to believe would be put to the test.

 A Love that Overcomes Fear